NY officials removed fuller tally of nursing home deaths - WTMJ

 Top Democrats in the state have said they want those investigations to conclude before they make a judgment about Cuomo’s conduct, but in the wake of Thursday night’s report, a few state lawmakers renewed calls for the governor to either resign or be ousted.

 “And Cuomo hid the numbers.
-Impeach,” tweeted Queens Assembly member Ron Kim, who said Cuomo bullied him over the nursing home response.
+Impeach,” tweeted Queens Assembly member Ron Kim, who said Cuomo bullied him for criticizing how Cuomo withheld nursing home data.

-White House Press Secretary Jen Psaki said Friday that the allegations that Cuomo aides manipulated public reporting of nursing home deaths were “troubling” and said the White House “certainly would support any outside investigation.”
+White House Press Secretary Jen Psaki said Friday that the allegations that Cuomo aides deleted data from the report was “troubling” and said the White House “certainly would support any outside investigation.”

 The July nursing home report was released to rebut criticism of Cuomo over a March 25 directive that barred nursing homes from rejecting recovering coronavirus patients being discharged from hospitals.
 Some nursing homes complained at the time that the policy could help spread the virus.